blockchainofthings/CatenisAPIClientJS/README.md

 This Javascript library is used to make it easier to access the Catenis API services from a web browser.

+This current release (1.2.0) targets version 0.3 of the Catenis API.

 ## Development

 ### Environment setup